 Farmers Build Wildfire Resilience

 Prepare your farm and community for fire

-Drawing on decades of training small-farmers amidst climate change, Farmer Campus in collaboration with Community Alliance with Family Farmers (CAFF), bring you an interactive self-led course that will give you the toolkit needed to reduce the human, production, financial and legal risks from wildfires.
+Drawing on decades of training small-farmers amidst climate change, Farmer Campus in collaboration with Community Alliance with Family Farmers (CAFF), brings you an interactive self-led course that will give you the toolkit needed to reduce the human, production, financial and legal risks from wildfires.
 You’ll access an engaging online curriculum combined with hands-on activities and a live network of fellow producers.
-Garner actionable solutions, deepen your understanding and leave with a practical Wildfire Resilience plan to help you, your farm and your community face future of fire.
+Garner actionable solutions, deepen your understanding and leave with a practical Wildfire Resilience plan to help you, your farm and your community face a future of fire.